 10. Play stuff.

-Sometimes we get so caught up in the food and tent tarp type gear, we forget about the fun stuff.
+Sometimes we get so caught up in the food and tent tarp-type gear, we forget about the fun stuff.
 Camping is a great opportunity for together time.
-Bring a Frisbee, ball to toss around, books to read, playing cards and board games.
+Bring a Frisbee, a ball to toss around, books to read, playing cards, and board games.
 Relax and enjoy a chance to slow down for a change.